rust-lang/rustup/README.md

 for a given target.
 There are typically other tools necessary to cross-compile, particularly a linker.
 For example, to cross compile to Android the [Android NDK] must be installed.
-In the future, `rustup` will provide assistence installing the NDK components as well.
+In the future, `rustup` will provide assistance installing the NDK components as well.

 [Android NDK]: https://developer.android.com/tools/sdk/ndk/index.html